We define Geospatial Inquiry as:

 to diverse audiences.

-knowledge and experience and requires metacognition to support
+builds from prior knowledge and experience and requires

 5. Geospatial Inquiry is socially constructed.
-It provides opportunities
+Learners require

 6. Geospatial Inquiry is iterative and sequenced over time and